We would love you to write for us!

-Your content could appear along side a profile of you that includes a short biography and a photo that would be accessible directly from the HRr homepage.
+Your content could appear along side a profile of you that includes a short biography and a photo that would be accessible directly from the HRreview homepage.

 Our editorial guidelines for the columns are as follows…

-- You should provide us with a short biography (around 100 words) and a profile picture of yourself (ideally .png or .jpg format, minimum 300 x 300 pixels at 72dpi) so that we can create the profile that will appear with all of your content.
+- You should provide us with a short biography (around 100 words) and a profile picture of yourself (ideally .png or .jpg format, minimum 300 x 300 pixels at 72dpi) – you will be able to submit this when you register with the site or when you submit content.

-- All content and biographies should be submitted in Word format via email to firstname.lastname@example.org
+- All content and biographies should be submitted HERE

 You can find some basic guidelines about the HRr house style below.